klaireli/Personal-Website/README.md

 # Klaire Li — Personal Website

-A single-page personal resume/portfolio website built with HTML, CSS, JavaScript, and PHP.
+A single-page personal resume/portfolio website built with HTML, CSS, and JavaScript.

 ## Overview

-This is a static resume website showcasing Klaire Li's experience, education, skills, and interests — with a contact form that sends email via PHP.
+A static resume website showcasing Klaire Li's experience, education, skills, and interests — with a contact form powered by Formspree.

 ## Sections